luwei-w/SteamReviewNLP/README.md

 We do not need to apply stats.py on test dataset.
 Because we only use frequency distribution of training dataset dictionary.

 In svm.py and naivebayes.py, there is a global boolean variable called "TRAIN", when training the model, you should assign it "True", when predicting the test dataset, you should assign it "False".
-After prediction, svm.py will output the prediction result file "svm.csv" in folder "code", naivebayes.py will output "naivebayes.csv".
+After prediction, svm.py will output the prediction result file "svm.csv" in folder "dataset", naivebayes.py will output "naivebayes.csv".